-LPNs provide patient care based on physician orders and may also start intravenous (IV) fluids.
-Some LPNs help deliver, care for, and feed infants.
-Experienced LPNs may supervise nursing assistants and aides.
-LPNs work in a variety of settings, such as hospitals, skilled nursing facilities, nursing homes, outpatient centers, doctor's offices, clinics, and home health care.
+Licensed practical nurses provide patient care based on physician orders and can start intravenous (IV) fluids.
+Licensed practical nurses work in a variety of settings, such as hospitals, skilled nursing facilities, nursing homes, outpatient centers, doctors' offices, clinics, and home health care.
+Experienced licensed practical nurses may supervise nursing assistants and aides.

 In nursing homes, licensed practical nurses provide basic bedside care as they do in other settings.
 In addition, they may assign and delegate duties to other nursing staff and they may help evaluate the needs of residents and develop care plans.
-In doctor's offices and clinics, it is common for LPNs to make appointments, keep records, and perform other clerical duties as well as administer medications, perform routine lab tests, prepare patients for diagnostic exams, and obtain a health history, as well as administer medications, perform routine lab tests, prepare patients for diagnostic exams, and obtain a health history.
-LPNs who work in private homes may assist with personal care, administer medications, provide would care, and teach simple nursing tasks to family members.
+In doctors' offices and clinics, it is common for licensed practical nurses to make appointments, keep records, and perform other clerical duties, as well as administer medications, perform routine lab tests, prepare patients for diagnostic exams, and obtain a health history.
+Licensed practical nurses who work in private homes may assist with personal care, assist with medications, provide wound care, and teach simple nursing tasks to family members.